arunsivaramanneo/GPU-Viewer/README.md

 1. Minor UI issues.
 2. The Extensions drop down menu in OpenGL tab will not render well if there are too many items, users may see a big empty space at the start.
 This is a GTK issue (https://github.com/arunsivaramanneo/GPU-Viewer/issues/9)
-3. The Application will not render well under dark themes, provided when the user does not select Adapta or Numix during installation
+3. The Application does not render well under dark themes.

 ## DEVELOPMENT ENVIRONMENT